Apprenticeships in Scotland

 - software development.

-On completion of an FA, students are well placed to advance to the next stage of their career - whether that's enrolling onto an MA, heading straight into the world of work or applying for further education.
+Upon completing an FA, students are well-positioned to advance to the next stage of their career.
+This could involve enrolling in an MA, entering the workforce directly, or pursuing further education.

-Several Scottish universities, including Edinburgh Napier University and the University of Glasgow, currently accept FAs as an entry requirement onto some courses.
+Several Scottish universities, including Edinburgh Napier University and the University of Glasgow, currently accept FAs as an entry requirement for specific courses.

 Modern apprenticeships

-These apprenticeships have proved to be a viable alternative to university, with candidates able to gain hands-on experience while earning a wage and studying towards an industry-relevant qualification.
-Indeed, 96% of Scottish employers say those with a modern apprenticeship are better able to do their job.
+These apprenticeships have proven to be a credible alternative to university, offering candidates the opportunity to gain hands-on experience while earning a wage and pursuing an industry-relevant qualification.
+In fact, 96% MA graduates would recommend an apprenticeship to other people.

-There are over a hundred MAs available across a range of sectors, including:
+There are over one hundred MAs available across a range of sectors, including:

 - accounting